-Hugo Weaving has to deal with his past and future in the confronting drama ’Hearts and Bones’ (TIFF review)by burnsting
+Hugo Weaving has to deal with his past and future in the confronting drama ’Hearts and Bones’ (TIFF review)

 Documentary filmmaker Ben Lawrence’s first feature takes a deep look into a war photographer’s history and future, played by the always captivating Hugo Weaving.